Doctor of Philosophy

 - Statements from the Ethics Committee and/or the Laboratory Animal Committee or an explanation why such a statement is not necessary

 - Copies of degree certificates or transcripts of previous academic work.
-The applicant must also present the original certificates at the Faculty when submitting the application.
-(This enclosure is not necessary if the degree was completed at the University of Tampere.)
+The applicant must also present the original certificates at the Faculty.
+This enclosure is not necessary if the degree was completed in a Finnish university.

 - A copy of the applicant’s ID (driver’s licence, passport or another identification document containing a photo).
 This is not required if the applicant has previously studied at the University of Tampere.